They collaborate closely with the project called Mixed Classes and Pedagogical Solutions, which focuses on inclusive practices in urban schools.

 Bernelius's main academic interests have been to understand socio-spatial development in cities, and the way that impacts the society and its institutions.
 Most of her work focuses on segregation and schools, in search of the mechanisms through which the processes of differentiation operate.
 However, as Geography is a wonderfully diverse subject, she has also studied themes from trust and solidarity in neighbourhoods to the housing preferences of highly skilled immigrants in Helsinki.

 Sonja Kosunen is assistant professor of education and holds a title of docent in sociology of education and urban studies.
 Her research is focused on the (re-)production of inequalities in education and society.
 The research themes comprise educational choices in the lifecourse, school and urban segregation, education politics and privatisation of education.
-Kosunen leads three research projects (LEE, MAPS and PAHE), which all deal with inequliaties in different stages of education from early childhood education through higher education.
+Kosunen leads the research unit Social Studies in Urban Education (SURE) and three research projects (LEE, MAPS and PAHE), which all deal with inequliaties in different stages of education from early childhood education through higher education.
 Kosunen works as assistant professor in Swedish-speaking teacher education.

-Tiina Luoma, MA (Educ.), MA (Finnish Literature), is a doctoral candidate at the University of Helsinki.
-She is conducting her PhD research within the LEE project, and she is interested in social relations and diversified interactions in the school community.
-She has several years of experience in teaching Finnish in comprehensive school as well as in integration training for adult immigrants.
+Tiina Luoma, MA (Educ.), MA (Finnish Literature), is a doctoral candidate at the University of Helsinki and she is conducting her PhD research as a part of the Local Educational Ethos (LEE) project.
+Her current research focuses on democratic education and social justice as well as social relations and interactions in schools.
+She has several years of experience in teaching Finnish in comprehensive school and in integration training for adult immigrants.
 Before her doctoral studies, she worked as a researcher in a project that investigated immigrants’ employment and well-being in Finland.

 Riikka Oittinen (M.Sc, geography) is a doctoral candidate at the University of Helsinki.
 She is conducting her PHD research within the LEE project.
 Her dissertation focuses on mechanisms of segregation in schools and neighbourhoods and segregation in different life domains of pupils.
 Previously, she has worked as a teacher and in research projects and teaching development projects at the University of Helsinki.